GetPublii/Publii/README.md

 ## Download

-Publii is available for Mac, Windows, and Linux and can be downloaded [from our website](https://getpublii.com/download/).
+Publii is available for Mac, Windows, and Linux and can be downloaded from our website:

 [Download Publii (.exe, .dmg, .deb, .rpm, .AppImage)](https://getpublii.com/download/)